Making cocktails at home is good because:

 - Method

-- Shake hard with ice.
+- Shake very hard with ice for a full 15 seconds.
 Double strain into glass.

 - Serving and Garnish